webjestic/obotix-auth/README.md

 ```
 200 OK - Request success and result found
-204 No Content - Request success, but NOT successful results
+204 No Content - Request success, but NO or ERROR successful results
 301 Moved Permanently - Route moved, send new route
 400 Bad Request - Invalid request data sent (Bad data)
 401 Unauthorized - No auth or invalid authentication (No credentials)